ConSol/sakuli/docs/first_steps.md

 # Tutorial: first steps

-In this tutorial requires that you have [installed the Sakuli client](installation-client.md) on a Windows or Linux operating system and that the [functionality test](./installation-client.md#test) finished successfully.
+This tutorial requires that you have [installed the Sakuli client](installation-client.md) on a Windows or Linux operating system and that the [functionality test](./installation-client.md#test) finished successfully.
 The steps described here are written for a windows based test, but apply for all operating systems.

 As you perhaps know from the [documentation preface](../README.md#concept-of-sakuli), Sakuli is not a new automation tool, but "only" combines two existent tools, so that both can be used line-by-line in one test case.
 This offers you a great flexibility e.g. when writing web tests which contain hurldes like Java/Flash content or even off-browser elements.